Headteacher and Designated Safeguarding Lead

 Mr Dalzell joined Sexey’s School in April 2019, having worked at King Arthur’s Community School as Assistant Headteacher – Curriculum and Assessment and Head of Mathematics since 2014.
 While there, he led on curriculum development, timetable design, examinations and data, and implemented strategies to improve students’ progress.
 He brings this knowledge with him to Sexey’s, along with a passion for tailoring solutions so that each student has a unique learning and development experience.

-A keen traveller and sportsman, Mr Dalzell has participated in many running events, triathlons, multi-obstacle races and the round the Isle of Wight yacht race alongside building his teaching career in schools in Portsmouth, Somerset and Dorset since completing his PGCE in Mathematics at Cambridge University in 1999.
-He also enjoys spending family time with his wife and young daughter.
+A keen traveller and sportsman, Mr Dalzell has participated in many running events, triathlons, multi-obstacle races and the round the Isle of Wight yacht race.
+This is alongside building his teaching career in schools in Portsmouth, Somerset and Dorset since completing his PGCE in Mathematics at Cambridge University in 1999.
+He also enjoys spending family time with his wife and young daughters.

 Assistant Head - Teaching and Learning